jedavis82/scene_labeling/README.md

 <a id="5">[5]</a>
 Rezatofighi, H., Tsoi, N., Gwak, J., Sadeghian, A., Reid, I., and Savarese, S, "Generalized Intersection Over Union: A Metric and A Loss for Bounding Box Regression", IEEE Conference on Computer Vision and Pattern Recognition (CVPR), June 2019.

+<a id="6>[6]</a>
+Anderson, D. and Buck, A. "Mizzou Information and Data Fusion Laboratory."
+Accessed: July 2022.
+Available: https://github.com/MizzouINDFUL